ServerlessInc/serverless-graphql-relay/README.md

 # Serverless GraphQL

-This starter kit is an opinionated set of tools combined to help you get started building a Serverless application with an GraphQL endpoint and deploy them to production in minutes.
+This starter kit is an opinionated set of tools combined to help you get started building a Serverless application with a GraphQL endpoint and deploy them to production in minutes.

 This example uses the following technologies: